A good keyword strategy optimizes your entire Pinterest account for more blog traffic and engagement.

 This plays an important role in your pins getting found by the right people and might boost its virality too.

-I recommend creating at least 4-5 boards to segment and house your pins.
+Most Pinterest accounts have at least 4-5 boards.
+This helps to segment and organize your pins.
+For example:

 - Board 1: Main board with all your pins (i.e, LeanneWong.Co)